 For our purpose, importers and exporters are required to use their ABN to identify themselves on import entries.
 Importers who are not entitled to an ABN will continue to be identified by customs owner codes.

 Australian Customs Notice 2000/13 provides advice on linking ABNs to owner codes.

 The ATO administers the registration of ABNs for business entities.
 Please

 contact the ATO if you require application details or further information.

 Wine and other similar fermented beverages are subject to a value-based tax called Wine Equalisation Tax (WET).
 WET applies to grape wine, fruit and vegetable wine, cider, perry, mead, sake, and grape wine products such as marsala, vermouth, wine creams and cocktails.

 The WET rate is 29 per cent and is levied at the wholesale level.
 For the Australian domestic market, the WET liability is remitted to the ATO.
-For imports, the WET liability is remitted to the ACBPS.
+For imports, the WET liability is remitted to the ABF.